anderson-martin/Slack-Bot/README.md

 ### 2.1 Architecture

-You can look into the slack_bot.js in the root folder to see how I coonfigured it according to Viima's REST API.
-I have commented it for better clarification.
+You can look into the slack_bot.js in the root folder to see how I configured the bot to work along with Viima's REST API.
+I have commented it for clarification.

-This bot is working as a stand-alone module so it's reuable and can easily be maintained.
-And being built based on Botkit & Node, it's fast and robust.
+The bot is working as a stand-alone module so it's reusable and can easily be maintained.
+It can be removed without affecting any other part of the software.
+And being built based on Botkit & Node.js, it's fast and robust.

-You can run this bot on the server, so it will be available 24/7 on Slack.
-You just have to invite the bot intoo a chanel then voila!
-Alternatively, you can run it locally on your system.
-As far as it's runnig over there, it will be available on Slack too.
+You can run this bot on the server so it will be available 24/7 on Slack.
+You just have to invite the bot into your Slack chanel (or send direct message to the bot) then _voila_!
+Alternatively, you can run it locally on your personal system.
+As far as it's runnig, it will connect to Slack and will be functional.

 To run the bot, you should go to the root folder and run following command: